rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Using the **Constants** namespace and variables

+Autovala will create a **Constants** namespace with several strings in it that specifies things like the project version or the final directory.
+These strings allow to simplify several things, like initializing the **gettext** functions, getting access to the version number set in the code, or getting access to **glade** files, as explained in the following entries.

 ## Setting the version number

 To simplify the maintenance of the code, Autovala allows to set the version number in an easy way inside the source code of your binary or library.
 That way you will always be sure to use the right number both for the **About** and **--version** commands, and for the library major and minor values.